Home

 [Top]

 The first step is to choose a place which is comfortable and quiet.
 If you choose a noisy place where pets and kids are running over the place, then it is a distraction and as a result you will not be able to relax or concentrate.
-And that is obviously important when you learn how to meditate.
+And that is obviously important when you learn how to mediate.

 Step Two